Genivia/ugrep-indexer/README.md

 an index of the file.
 This index allows for a quick check if there is a potential match, thus we avoid searching all files.

-Indexed-based search should be safe and not skip updated files that may now match.
-If any files and directories were changed after indexing, then searching will always search these additions and changes made to the file system by comparing file and directory time stamps.
+Indexed-based search should be safe and never skip updated files that may now match.
+If any files and directories are added or changed after indexing, then searching will always search these additions and changes made to the file system by comparing file and directory time stamps to the indexing time stamp.

 If many files were added or changed, then we might want to re-index to bring the indexing up to date.
 Re-indexing is incremental, so it will not take as much time as the initial indexing process.

-A typical but small example of an index-based search, e.g. on the ugrep v3.12.6 repository placed on a separate drive:
+A typical but small example of an index-based search, for example on the ugrep v3.12.6 repository placed on a separate drive:

     $ cd drive/ugrep
     $ ugrep-indexer -I